Alarsen16/Kings_County_Housing_Project/README.md

 # Kings_County_Housing_Project

 ## Overview
-We have been approached by a real estate company about how to accurately appraise homes in Kings County so that they can give their customers accurate reccomendations when it comes to buying and selling homes.
-We've been given a data set that contains various information about the different homes within Kings County.
+We have been approached by a real estate company about how to accurately appraise homes in King County so that they can give their customers accurate reccomendations when it comes to buying and selling homes.
+We've been given a data set that contains various information about the different homes within King County.
 ## Business Understanding
 We'll be looking to answer the following questions to help us better understand the layout of the housing industry.

 * How does number of bathrooms/bedrooms effect the price?
-* How does square footage matter?
+* How much does square footage matter?
 * Are there any other features that effect the price significantly?
 ## Data Understanding and Analysis